UFC Live: Kongo vs Barry: Predictions & Analysis

 Faaloloto

-Johnson is rated at 1245 — 436 points above Faaloloto's 809.
+Johnson is rated at 1155 — 436 points above Faaloloto's 719.
 Gaps this large usually mean one fighter has been consistently beating better opponents.
+Johnson rides a 3-fight win streak into this one.

 A few statistical edges stand out.
 Johnson throws significantly more leather — a 2.0 sig. strike per minute gap.
 Faaloloto is far more active with takedowns, averaging 0.0 more per 15 minutes.
 Faaloloto has tighter striking defense, making opponents miss more often.